zkaufman/sherpa/docs/index.rst

    This is an *experimental build* of the Sherpa documentation.
 The information presented here is not guaranteed to be correct.

-Welcome to the Sherpa documentation!
+Welcome to the Sherpa documentation.
 Sherpa is a Python package for modeling and fitting data.
 It was originally developed by the `Chandra X-ray Center <http://cxc.harvard.edu/>`_ for use in `analysing X-ray data (both spectral and imaging)